alouiadel/whisper-realtime-echo/README.md

 ## ✨ Features

 - 🔊 Transcribe audio files with a beautiful UI
+- 🎤 Record audio directly and transcribe it
 - 🌍 Choose between English-only and multilingual models
 - 📏 Select model size with VRAM/speed indicators
 - 💻 GPU (CUDA) or CPU processing